DEVOTIONALS

 David learned the importance of obeying God after he suffered

-great sorrow and a lot of affliction.
+great sorrow and a lot of afflictions.

 When God sees us straying and becoming disobedient, He loves